csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 * **you load the non-Critical CSS sensibly;**
   * current methods can be no better than just leaving your CSS as-is.

-## Critical CSS Is Difficult to Implement
+## Challenges of Implementing Critical CSS

 …particularly when we talk about retrofitting it.
 Reliably extracting the relevant ‘critical’ styles is based, first and foremost, on some brittle